Participate in the Hexagon Project Arts Program

 The longstanding themes of the Arts Program include human rights, especially children’s rights, right to education, right to health, social equity and equality, freedom, ethnic, religious and multicultural diversity, cultural identity and cultural heritage; personal and communal identity; empathy, peace, tolerance and mutual respect and understanding; local and global issues, technology usage, socially just governance, democracy and environmental safety, conservation and sustainability.

-In addition to these general themes, each year, the Hexagon Project encourages creating around a special theme.
-The 2020 Special Theme is DIVERSITY.
+In addition to these general themes, each year, the Hexagon Project encourages creating around a special theme or themes.

 In addition to the Call for Entries and Theme Resources documents above, download the items below.
-Registration and Entry Submission will open in 2020.
 Note: a signed release form is required for all entries.